CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 By CricketB

-Revised 2025-06-27-1345  {: .cssrev}
+Revised 2025-06-27-1351  {: .cssrev}

 Still very fluid.

 Canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/)

-This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, https://creativecommons.org/licenses/by-sa/4.0/
+This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, <https://creativecommons.org/licenses/by-sa/4.0/>

 Based on works listed below under [Sources](#sources--references).

 For Learners Who Have Already Read The Manual or Revised, up to but not necessarily including Reporting.
-{: .subtitle}
+{: .box}

 ## Table of Contents (Short)
 {: .no_toc}